-- The effects of marriage are governed by the law of the state in which the spouses are domiciled. - If the spouses are not domiciled in the same state, the effects of marriage are governed by the law of that state of domicile with which the case has the closest connection. - Where the Swiss judicial or administrative authorities at the place of origin have jurisdiction pursuant to Article 47, they shall apply Swiss law
+- 1 The effects of marriage are governed by the law of the state in which the spouses are domiciled. - 2 If the spouses are not domiciled in the same state, the effects of marriage are governed by the law of that state of domicile with which the case has the closest connection. - 3 Where the Swiss judicial or administrative authorities at the place of origin have jurisdiction pursuant to Article 47, they shall apply Swiss law.

-2. Maintenance obligations
+Maintenance obligations

-Maintenance obligations between spouses are governed by the Hague Convention of 2 October 1973 on the Law applicable to Maintenance Obligations.
+Maintenance obligations between spouses are governed by the Hague Convention of 2 October 197330 on the Law applicable to Maintenance Obligations.

 III.
-Foreign decisions or measures Foreign decisions or measures relating to the effects of marriage are recognised in Switzerland if they were rendered in the state of domicile or habitual residence of either spouse.
+Foreign decisions or measures Foreign decisions or measures relating to the effects of marriage are recognised in Switzerland if they were rendered: